Sources of capital growth: Optimum investment policy

 \section{Optimum investment policy}

 }

 Data and arguments suggest that the optimum amount of saving, at the global scale, is replacement saving to offset depreciation, and nothing more.
-That would not mean book depreciation, as this study has stressed differences between book and market values.
-Up to a point, it should be possible to analyze the composition of market capital, and to model depreciation of the whole.
-A better plan, as \citet{solowContributionTheoryEconomic1956a} wrote in response to Harrod's knife edge argument (Harrod, \citeyear{harrodEssayDynamicTheory1939}), is to trust the market to maximize rate of return, and to sense the point where glut begins and returns fall.\footnote{Harrod had argued that saving must hit the warranted rate exactly or risk positive feedback through the operation of the output/capital ratio (accelerator).} Markets do so imperfectly when tax and other public policy reward saving over distributions and consumption.
-Findings in this paper suggest review of such policies.
+That would not mean depreciation found by the depreciated cost method, which equates net investment to capital growth at all scales, and which cannot measure the contributions of the innovator's reserve or tech externalities.
+Up to a point, it should be possible to analyze the composition of market-value capital, and to model depreciation of the whole, just as national balance sheet accounting does with replacement value capital today.
+A better plan, as \citet{solowContributionTheoryEconomic1956a} wrote in response to Harrod's knife edge argument (Harrod, \citeyear{harrodEssayDynamicTheory1939}), is to expect the market to maximize rate of return, and to sense the point where glut begins and returns fall.\footnote{Harrod had argued that saving must hit the warranted rate exactly or risk positive feedback through the operation of the output/capital ratio (accelerator).} Markets do so imperfectly when tax and other public policy reward saving over distributions and consumption.
+Findings in this paper suggest reconsideration of such policies.
 These include the double tax on dividends, and the greater tax rate on ordinary income than on capital gains.
 Effects of removing the double tax, and removing the difference between tax rates on ordinary income and on capital gains, could be revenue-neutral and non-partisan if the corporate tax were raised to match, if the tax rates on ordinary income and on capital gains met somewhere between, and if thoughtful grandfathering eased the transition.